 Resident drop ins

-Residents can find out about upcoming events or drop in for a chat with our Resident Engagement team at the Teviot container on St Leonards Road, every Wednesday, from 2-4pm.
+Residents can find out about upcoming events or drop in for a chat with our Resident Empowerment team at the Teviot container on St Leonards Road, every Wednesday, from 2-4pm.

 What regeneration could look like